Southern Methodist University: Reputation and rankings

-In the 2025 edition of U.S. News & World Report, SMU is tied for 88th in the rankings of national universities.
+In the 2025 edition of the U.S. News & World Report college rankings, SMU was tied for 88th in the rankings of "national universities".
 U.S. News & World Report ranked the Dedman School of Law tied for 43rd in the U.S. for 2025.

 In the 2025 edition, SMU was ranked 103rd by Forbes.

 Research centers, institutes and related facilities

 Among the university's research centers, institutes and related facilities are: